guardrails-ai/guardrails-api/README.md

 to run everything including the guardrails-api

 The last option is useful when checking that everything will work as planned in a more productionized environment.
-When developing, it's generally faster to just run the minimum infrastructure you need via docker and run the api on a bare process with the `make start` command.
+When developing, it's generally faster to just run the minimum infrastructure you need via docker and run the api on a bare process with the `make serve` command.